-I work at on the Design Systems team at GitHub, leading development of the ViewComponent framework and Primer ViewComponents library.
+I’m a staff software engineer at GitHub, working on user interface architecture and strategy.
+I also lead development of the ViewComponent framework.
 I’ve previously worked at Galvanize, Wunder Capital, and MojoTech.

-Today, my freelance clients include The New York Times and The Wall Street Journal.
-I focus on travel and nature in my personal work.
+I previously worked as a photojournalist at several newspapers including The Roanoke Times and The Seattle Times, and have contracted for The New York Times and The Wall Street Journal.
+I now focus on travel and nature in my personal work.

 I created ViewComponent, a framework for building encapsulated, unit-testable view components in Ruby on Rails.